 The Righting Reflex and Its Connection to Vertigo

-If any of the atlas or axis gets out of proper alignment, the head would get tilted slightly to the right or left.
+If any of the atlas or axis gets out of proper alignment, the head would tilt slightly to the right or left.
 This is where the body’s righting reflex comes in.
 This keeps the eyes level with the horizon line.
 It could also have a negative impact to the fluid-filled semicircular canals of the ear.
 The signals sent to the brain can be inaccurate because the brainstem is under pressure from the misaligned vertebrae.
-This can result in vertigo.
+This can result in spinning sensation.

 Upper Cervical Chiropractic Care Corrects Vertigo

-A notable case study shows how upper cervical chiropractic care became an excellent treatment option for vertigo and other conditions.
+A notable case study shows how upper cervical chiropractic care became an excellent source of relief from vertigo and other conditions.
 A 23-year-old woman was suffering from headaches her entire life.
 She suffered from a hard fall that resulted in a concussion.
-She eventually displayed the symptoms of post-concussion syndrome such as worsening headaches and vertigo.
-It was revealed through X-rays that her entire body was out of balance due to a misalignment in her upper cervical spine.
+She eventually displayed the symptoms of a post-concussion syndrome such as worsening headaches and vertigo.
+X-rays showed that her entire body was out of balance due to a misalignment in her upper cervical spine.
 After her first adjustment from an upper cervical chiropractor, she reported significant improvements such as elimination of her vertigo and headaches!

 Here at Upper Cervical of Monmouth in Morganville, New Jersey, we use a similar technique as the one used in the case study above to encourage the bones to move back into place.
 We do not force, pop, or crack the spine.
 Instead, we perform a gentle, accurate adjustment that has long-term results.
 Nearly all our patients report relief and full recovery from their vertigo symptoms.
 If you are seeking a trustworthy Monmouth vertigo chiropractor in New Jersey, Upper Cervical of Monmouth is the best place to go to.
 Visit our clinic or schedule a consultation with us today!